port-labs/port-docs/docs/guides/all/setup-dora-metrics-benchmark.md

 </TabItem>
 <TabItem value="change-failure-rate" label="Change Failure Rate">

 **Change Failure Rate** is the percentage of deployments causing a failure in production that requires immediate remediation (e.g., service degradation or outage).
 Lower rates indicate more stable releases and better quality control.
+Teams with a higher deployment frequency may also have a higher error rate.

 - Elite: Less than 5%
+- Medium: Less than 10%
 - High: Between 5% and 10%
-- Medium: Between 10% and 20%
 - Low: More than 20%

 </TabItem>